ihsn/SDCPractice/case_studies.rst

 variables, but pay particular attention to labor force variables as well as household income and household expenditure variables.
 The variables in the demo dataset have already been pre-selected from the total set of variables available in the datasets.
-See Appendix A for the complete overview of all variables.
+See `Appendix A <appendices.html#Appendix A: Overview of Case Study Variables>`__ for the complete overview of all variables.

 This case study follows the steps of the SDC process outlined in Chapter